-We’re committed to making the Purple Playhouse Theatre as accessible as possible – a goal that is greatly enhanced through our location within the Grace Eyre Foundation’s building.
+We’re committed to making the Purple Playhouse Theatre as accessible as possible – a goal that is greatly enhanced through our being part of the Grace Eyre Foundation.
 The Purple Playhouse Theatre is proud to have attained Attitude is Everything’s Bronze Standard Charter of Best Practice for showing commitment to venue access to our customers and performers.

 Please contact Henry Bruce, Theatre and Events Manager, at [email protected] or on 07736 273 402 with any questions or concerns about the accessibility of the venue.
 You are also welcome to write to us at Purple Playhouse Theatre, 36 Montefiore Road, Hove BN3 6EP.
 We aim to respond to enquiries within 5 working days.

 Access around the venue, both approach and inside

 The entrance to the theatre is in Old Shoreham Road.
 There is ramped access to the front entrance leading to the café/bar area, an accessible toilet and a changing place with shower and a hoist.
 The theatre, located on the first floor, can be accessed via lift or a staircase that has fifteen steps.

 The venue is fully accessible with blue badge parking and drop-off points on both the Montefiore Road and Avondale Road sides of the building.
 Additional parking is on-street pay and display.

 The Purple Playhouse Theatre is conveniently located near Seven Dials in Brighton, approximately 15 minutes’ walk from both Brighton and Hove railway stations.
 Several Brighton & Hove bus routes stop nearby including the 7, 14, 14C, 27, 37, 37B, 56 and 77.